A boost to wildlife in Bolivia and to child welfare in Nigeria

 Why We Wrote This

-In our progress roundup, change for a notoriously dangerous road in Bolivia, child marriage rate drops in Nigeria, and the Belgian city centers where safety for people is prioritized.
+In our progress roundup, change comes to a notoriously dangerous road in Bolivia, child marriage rates drop in Nigeria, and Belgian city centers prioritize safety for people.

 Animals had been virtually absent from the area, due to the pollution and noise of 24-hour-a-day traffic.
 But once heavy haul trucks relocated, biodiversity flourished.
 Using camera trap data, the Wildlife Conservation Society has since documented 94 species of wild birds, including hummingbirds, toucans, and parrots, and 16 species of mammals in the area.